manymoments/manymoments.github.io/_posts/2020-12-07-learning-in-state-machine-replication.markdown

 - In a non-uniform consensus or Byzantine failure setting without certificates, the learning party can ask $2f+1$ other replicas for the *last (consecutively) decide slot*.
 The asking party can then take the minimum value $m$ such that at least $f+1$ replicas say that their last consecutively decide slot is *at least* $m$.
 It can know for sure that decisions from 1 to $m$ are in a checkpointed congiguration and learning will succeed.

-Even when certificates are used, if you want your learning (reads) to be linearizable, then in an asynchronous setting you need to read from $2f+1$ replicas and take the certified value that appears in at least $f+1$ replicas, also see [section 5.1.3 in PBFT](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/thesis-mcastro.pdf).
+Even when certificates are used, if you want your learning (reads) to be linearizable, then in an asynchronous setting you need to read from $2f+1$ replicas and take the certified value that appears in at least $f+1$ replicas, also see [Section 5.1.3 in PBFT](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/thesis-mcastro.pdf).

 ## Learning with Checkpoints